baoning-zhu/Joint-Model-JAGS/README.md

 20260903
 ```

 The full model is computationally intensive.
-The script also contains a smaller `TEST` mode for checking whether the model compilation, burn-in, sampling, saving, and summarisation workflow operates correctly.
+The script also contains a smaller `TEST` mode for checking whether model compilation, burn-in, sampling, saving, and summarisation operate correctly.

 Results from the `TEST` mode should not be used for substantive inference.

 ---